-As at July 31, 2012, the Company had current assets totaling \$1,080,010 (including cash of \$932,434) and current liabilities totaling \$126,347, resulting in working capital of \$953,663.
+As at October 31, 2012, the Company had current assets totaling \$624,335 (including cash of \$474,031) and current liabilities totaling \$88,835, resulting in working capital of \$535,500.
 The Company is in the exploration stage and therefore has no cash flow from operations.
 Its sources of funds during the previous fiscal year were from the issuance of convertible debentures for proceeds of \$2.0 million, two short term bridge loans of \$1.0 million and US\$1.5 million, and two private placements totalling \$5.15 million in gross proceeds.
 Prior to the April 30, 2012 year end, all outstanding debentures were converted to common shares and the two bridge loans were settled in full.
-There has been no additional capital raised thus far during the current year.
+On December 20, 2012, the Company closed a private placement of 7,208,890 units at \$0.45 per unit for gross proceeds of \$3,244,000.
+These funds are expected to be used towards exploration of the Company's Cordoba Property and for general working capital purposes.

-The Company does not expect its current capital resources to be sufficient to carry its operating costs and carry out its proposed exploration programs through the next twelve months.
-As such, the Company will seek to raise additional capital and believes it will be able to do so, but recognizes the uncertainty attached thereto.
+With the recently completed private placement, the Company expects its current capital resources to be sufficient to carry its operating costs and its proposed exploration programs through the next twelve months.
+The Company will also continue to seek to raise additional capital and believes it will be able to do so, but recognizes the uncertainty attached thereto.
 Actual funding requirements may vary from those planned due to a number of factors, including the progress of the Company's business activities and current economic and financial market conditions.